joshvonkorff/Project-3/README.md

 # **Presidential speech project**

 *NOTE:* To run this project, run Presidents.ipynb one cell at a time, in sequential order.
 The total run may take some time, perhaps at most a half hour.
+The bottleneck is the function generate_overrep_words().
 If you change NUMP to a smaller number (the most recent NUMP presidents are used) it can dramatically reduce the run time.
 I would recommend doing this when you first try to run the file.

 ## Introduction